smichaelsen/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 Full example
 ------------

-This example shows the all configuration done above
+This example shows all configurations together, which were done above in step by step:

 .. code-block:: yaml